ignite/cli/docs/docs/guide/04-nameservice/05-play.md

 - Learned how to work with module dependencies
 - Use several scaffolding methods
 - Learned about Cosmos SDK types and functions
-- Used the CLI to broadcast transactions , and so much more
+- Used the CLI to broadcast transactions, and so much more

 You are now prepared to continue your journey to learn about escrow accounts and IBC.